Close mobile menu

 Opportunities outside of the classroom

-Build research skills through the Natural Sciences and Engineering Research Council Undergraduate Student Research Awards (NSERC USRA), the Lassonde Undergraduate Research Award (LURA) and Research at York (RAY).
-Participate in hackathons, YSpace Lassonde and develop job-ready skills through workshops and sessions with the Cyber Security & Cloud Computing @ York University club.
+Build research experience through opportunities like Natural Sciences and Engineering Research Council Undergraduate Student Research Awards (NSERC USRA), the Lassonde Undergraduate Research Award (LURA) and Research at York (RAY).
+Apply your skills at hackathons and in YSpace Lassonde.
+You can also join workshops and events with the Cyber Security & Cloud Computing @ York University club, connecting with peers and building your network along the way.

 Exclusive industry events & workshops